Parker Waichman Alonso, LLP - www.statutes-of-limitations.com

 KENTUCKY

-Pure comparative negligence adopted.
+Pure comparative negligence adopted

 LOUISIANA

-Pure comparative negligence rule applies; however, no recovery by plaintiff if blood alcohol level .08% or more while operating a car, boat, or aircraft and plaintiff more than 25% negligent.
+Applies, however, no recovery by plaintiff if blood alcohol level .08% or more while operating a car, boat, or aircraft and plaintiff more than 25% negligent.

 MAINE